Pixel 6: 3 Reasons to Get Excited about Google's New Smartphone | ExBulletin

 New camera system

 As a professional photographer, I am most excited about the innovation of new mobile phone cameras.
 This allows you to take stunning images without having to carry an incredible amount of gear.
-Google’s Pixel smartphones have always had a rugged camera with excellent low light and HDR performance, but the last few models don’t really push the boat out.
+Google’s Pixel phones have always had a rugged camera with excellent low light and HDR performance, but the last few models didn’t really push the boat out.

 The Pixel 5’s dual-camera setup shot great images, but it seduces those who are looking for the best possible photos, as opposed to the amazing zoom of Apple’s iPhone 12 Pro Max triple array and Galaxy S21 Ultra.
 I didn’t do much (like me).